 Whatever the specific cause of your dental anxiety, you don't need to suffer during your visits to the dentist's office.
 Dr. Greenhalgh is committed to ensuring that your experience with us is pleasant and relaxed.

-If you're a Denver, Colorado resident with questions about sedation dentistry, please call Dr. Scott Greenhalgh, DDS today at (303) 988-9060 or contact us online.
+If you live in the Denver area and you would like to learn more about sedation dentistry, please call Scott Greenhalgh, DDS today at 303-988-9060 or contact us online.